 Reason: Section 3004.2.2 of the IBC includes an exception for escalators serving below-grade transportation systems allowing their minimum width to be less than 32".
 Since the criteria for existing buildings is in the IEBC this change is to bring that exception into the appropriate code.

-This is simply putting the provisions found in the IBC into the IEBC for work involving an alteration and will not increase the cost of construction.
+Cost Impact: Will not increase the cost of construction This is simply putting the provisions found in the IBC into the IEBC for work involving an alteration and will not increase the cost of construction.